Lyuji282/VRChat-Avatars-3.0/README.md

 > There are two prefabs in this package.
 The prefab in the Grab FX/Resources folder should be used instead of the main one if you have "Use Auto-Footsteps for 3 and 4 point tracking" disabled, or if you only use FBT.
 >
 > Testing in Unity requires the [3.0 emulator by Lyuma](https://github.com/lyuma/Av3Emulator).
 >
-> Use the [Fix Order](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/FixOrder.unitypackage) script before uploading or testing.
-Run it again any time the layers related to this package change index order in your FX controller.
-This is so the particle death controllers can reference the correct layers in their VRC Animator Layer Control state behaviors.
->
 > Merge the FX controller to your own FX controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/AV3Manager.unitypackage) tool.
 >